ONLINE PSYCHOLOGY ⋅ AUSTRALIA-WIDE

 -

-If you cancel your appointment after 8:00 AM the day before you appointment, or no-show, the following cancellation policy applies:
+If you cancel your appointment after 8:00 AM the day before you appointment you will incure a late fee of $80.

 Medicare, private health funds, and most third-party payers do not rebate cancellation fees.